WangxinRyan/py-webapp-grp2a/README.md

 #activty

 #Steps
-#Contributor 1 - commit a change, push, then verify change in github (i.e. remote repo).
+#1 Contributor 1 - commit a change, push, then verify change in github (i.e. remote repo).

+#3 Contributor 1 - commit a change, push, then verify change in github.